HIPAA Notice of Privacy Practices

 CHANGES TO THIS NOTICE

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
-We will post a copy of the current notice at PALM’s office.
-The notice will contain the effective date on the first page, in the top right-hand corner.
+We will post a copy of the current notice at PALM’s office and on PALM’s website.
+The notice will contain the effective date and the revised date on the first page.
 If the notice changes, a copy will be available to you upon request.

 INVESTIGATIONS OF BREACH OF PRIVACY